-Provide a budget narrative.
-The narrative should:
+Provide a budget narrative that:

-- Provide detail and justify expenditures in each budget category. - Explain how the budget items connect to the project's results.
-See Ineligible Expenses of this RFP and the explanation of budget categories with the Budget Summary. - Explain how you arrived at the budget estimates.
+- Provides detail and justifies expenditures in each budget category. - Explains how the budget items connect to the project's results. - Explains how you arrived at the budget estimates.

 When applicable, identify the dollar value and source of current or pending cash match and/or in-kind contribution.
+A match is not required.
 (10,000 character limit, including spaces)